 Cooking at the campsite is really fun!
 You really have to plan ahead of time so you do not forget anything!
 Obviously, different cooking tools will be needed for different meals you are preparing.
 Here are a few items we bring every time.

 You would probably die if you saw our car on the way to a camping trip.
 We have it loaded so full that you can’t get out!

-Hopefully, this beginners guide to camping will help you decide what you need to purchase before you hit the road.
+Hopefully, this camping for beginner’s guide will help you decide what you need to purchase before you hit the road.

 We have had some amazing camping trips and a lot of fun being in the outdoors.
 Camping is an experience everyone needs to try at least once.
 Here is to creating a wonderful experience your family will not forget!